andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. Enter a team name and description.
 In this example, the Team is named **teams-app-1**.
 Click **Next**.
 1. Optionally, invite others from your organization to the team.
 This step can be skipped in this lab.
 1. The new team is shown.
 In the left-side panel, click the elipses next to the team name.
-Choose **View team** from the context menu.
+Choose **Manage team** from the context menu.

     ![](Images/Exercise1-09.png)